uiceds/cee-492-term-project-fall-2022-time/manuscript.md

 # Predictive modelling
 Due to the somewhat limited amount of independent variables already present inside the measurement set, there may be challenges.
 Correlation plots can help us determine links between variables and what model to create.
 The first part of the predictive model will try and find locations where the track degradation seems to form a clear trend (typically a linear increase in a given direction) over time.
 Here, time is the independent variable.
-From an initial analysis of the dataset, it is likely this predictive model will yield some results (picture of a steady trend?)
+From an initial analysis of the dataset and knowledge of railway track engineering, it is likely this predictive model will yield some results.
 The second part of the predictive model we would like to create would take into account external factors, in particular temperature/weather changes and soil properties if obtainable.
 This could give us locations prone to developing trends in the short to medium term, which could be investigated by a maintenance team.
 However we have envisioned some possible issues, namely that obtaining and translating soil data into something usable by the model may be a challenge, and no link is guaranteed to appear (what if all soils are similar?).
 A possible approach could be to grade soils based on properties, for example a very stable soil could get a score of 1 and a worse soil from the point of view of building a railway line could get a score of 4 (or higher/lower), with appropriate intermediate values.
-We could look into D30/D10/D60 values.
+To resolve this, we could look into D30/D10/D60 soil values.
+Finally another research path for a predictive model would be to investigate more in depth the link between measured variables which are not mathematically correlated, but seem to exhibit some kind of relationship, such as gauge and curvature earlier (although both are meant to be completely independant from a civil engineering point of view).
+The finality of this is being able to predict the state of certain properties of the track which are complex to measure, using knowledge of established properties which do not require special measuring gear.
+In this example, curvature of track is well known and extremely stable, but small gauge variations necessitate state-of-the-art apparatus to measure.

 This manuscript is a template (aka "rootstock") for [Manubot](https://manubot.org/ "Manubot"), a tool for writing scholarly manuscripts.